 Getting There & Parking

 Unlike some major zoos and attractions, finding your way to Currumbin Wildlife Sanctuary could not be easier.
 If you have a car it’s well signposted and straight off the Gold Coast Highway.
 There is parking onsite but it is paid ($10 for the day when we went recently) unless you’re a National Trust of Australia member, then its free.

 If you prefer to go by public transport the main bus route literally stops right outside the entrance.
 I’ve actually been previously with a friend and we took the bus so know first hand how easy it is.

 The first part of the park is a sort of mini entrance area.
 There is a section where you can organise to have your photo taking holding a Koala (extra cost).
 The koalas are hanging out right there in the trees and easy to see and photograph if you don’t want to pay extra for the experience, although obviously you can’t hold them like you can if you pay.
 In my opinion, it’s definitely worth paying the small fee for the photo (it’s cheaper to buy beforehand with your admission)

 The best thing about when you walk in are the fantastic volunteers.
 Mostly older retirees, they give their time to the park and help visitors by answering questions and giving directions.
 They are so friendly and surprisingly knowledgable about the park and some of the wildlife.

-To get to the main section of Currumbin Wildlife Sanctuary you have to make your way under a small bridge and it’s about a 10 minute walk on very pram friendly paths.
+To get to the main section of Currumbin Wildlife Sanctuary you have to make your way under a small bridge and it’s about a 10-minute walk on very pram friendly paths (read our guide on the best double pram here).
 Don’t worry if you have little legs with you though as there is a fabulous train which takes you to the main section if you want and actually does a full loop of the park!!

 Up close and Personal